Tenacious urban myth: unexpected windshear cause of Martinair crash in Faro

 1998 public unrest of Martinair pilots on their workload

-The unrest in 1998 (6 years after the crash) of Martinair pilots because of their workload, and especially the Martinair’s spokesperson reaction to this (see below), makes scrutiny of Martinair’s management culture in 1992 even more important.
+The blunt reaction of Martinair’s spokesperson to the unrest in 1998 (6 years after the crash) of Martinair pilots because of their workload, makes scrutiny of Martinair’s management and safety culture in 1992 even more urgent.

 Martinair’s spokesperson: